philizer/MONITOR3D/README.md

 11) The temperature of your printer should log on the graph.
 12) Name the panel if you want, set the time range to "Last 5 min", apply and save changes.
 13) Click on the name of the panel > Share > Embed > uncheck the "Current time range" and copy the link.
 14) Open the index.html file in a code editor and replace the <iframe> HTML tag with the copied one.
-Save the file.
+Adjust the height to 500  and save the file.
 15) Refresh the dashboard.
 You should now see the temperature graph.

 ### Commands